From an Idea to a Blog Post — How I do it

-In this blog post, I want to share a different “behind the scene” look at how I process information that eventually will give birth to a new blog post.
-It’s a bit different than the one I publish from time to time, about my blogger workflow.
+In this blog post, I want to share a different “behind the scene” look at how I process information that will eventually give birth to a new blog post.
+It’s a bit different than the one I publish from time to time about my blogger workflow.
 This behind the scene view emphasizes something important to me: the process.
-Sure, the results are always important but equally important is the process that leads to these results.
-Moreover, within each process, there are tools involved which, for a blogger and writer like me, are applications and services.
+Sure, the results are always important, but equally important is the process that leads to these results.
+Moreover, within each process, there are tools involved, which, for a blogger and writer like me, are applications and services.
 I often think that I love creating because I usually love to use tools in general, especially if they are well crafted.
-The act of writing in a great writing app like Ulysses for example is satisfying.
+The act of writing in a great writing app like Ulysses, for example, is satisfying.
 The process of retouching photos in Lightroom is an enjoyable experience.
 So. let’s see how I do all this.

 In general, my inspiration comes from my readings and my time spent on Twitter.
-Each morning, I spend between thirty and ninety minutes doing just that: consuming content from many sources like RSS feeds, Medium, Reddit, etc. I do spend time on YouTube or Vimeo but I’m mostly reading stuff.
+Each morning, I spend between thirty and ninety minutes doing just that: consuming content from many sources like RSS feeds, Medium, Reddit, etc. I do spend time on YouTube or Vimeo, but I’m mostly reading stuff.
 I spend less than 10% of my time on video consumption.
-I force myself into reading, it’s one of the best ways to find subjects to write about or get new post ideas.
-There is too much content available online, I do have to use applications to bookmark things to read later.
+I force myself into reading; it’s one of the best ways to find subjects to write about or get new post ideas.
+There is too much content available online; I do have to use applications to bookmark things to read later.
 For that, I use Reeder 5.
 Apple’s Reminder helps me bookmark articles, tweets or other information tidbits on which I want to react or write about in a very short time frame.
 I do have a list called “Process ASAP”.
 Anything that goes into this list shouldn’t stay there for more than 24 hours.
 If I see a tweet containing an interesting article, I’ll save it to this list.
 Processing this tweet later could then trigger a blog post idea or simply be saved in Notion for a future article project.
-After trying to do applications like OmniFocus or Things, I came back to Apple’s Reminder and I couldn’t be happier.
+After trying to make applications like OmniFocus or Things, I came back to Apple’s Reminder, and I couldn’t be happier.
 Reminders.app is often underrated.

 When I write, depending on the expected length, complexity or destination of the piece, I may write it down directly on Micro.blog or use their macOS application which is good enough.
 When I plan to publish on my main blog on WordPress with a cross-post to Medium, I’ll go with Ulysses, which is the case for this current blog post.

 Another important tool that I use is Notion (please, refer to my review of Notion, from a blogger perspective for a detailed look at this wonderful service).
 This application serves as a repository for many things like future articles in the research phase.
 I do use Notion to collect all the pieces that will go in a future issue of my Numeric Citizen Introspection newsletter.
 Notion will support my writing process as I can reuse tidbits of information that I saved in there for longer posts.
 The more I use Notion, the more I depend on it for everything.
 This is why Notion has a special place in the following diagram showing how all the pieces fit together.
-Finally, all references to my posts on Micro.blog are stored in Google Sheet so I can easily refer and include them while writing.
+Finally, all references to my posts on Micro.blog are stored in Google Sheet so I can easily refer to and include them while writing.
 It’s a time saver.

-I guess my process has nothing really special but it is perfectly crafted for my needs.
-I do publish a lot and I need to be as efficient as possible and this process enables and supports it every day.
+I guess my process has nothing really special, but it is perfectly crafted for my needs.
+I do publish a lot, and I need to be as efficient as possible, and this process enables and supports it every day.